pfsense/docs/source/vpn/ipsec/l2tp-ipsec-on-android.rst

 -----------

-The setup is similar to a standard :doc:`IPsec Road Warrior/Mobile Client How-To </vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev1-xauth>` setup except that xauth is not used, but rather “**Mutual PSK**”, and Phase 2 uses **Transport** mode rather than Tunnel.
+The setup is similar to a standard :doc:`IPsec Road Warrior/Mobile Client How-To </vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev1-xauth>` setup except that xauth is not used, but rather "**Mutual PSK**", and Phase 2 uses **Transport** mode rather than Tunnel.

 Pre-Shared Keys
 ~~~~~~~~~~~~~~~

-After the tunnel has been configured, click to the “Pre-Shared Keys” tab
+After the tunnel has been configured, click to the "Pre-Shared Keys" tab
 in the IPsec settings, and add IPsec keys.
 A single group key may be
 used if desired, or make many keys for different users.